learn-co-curriculum/curriculum-team/creation-mechanics_and_systems.md

 Your new content should be added to the learn-co organization in GitHub.

-Within a lab’s GitHub repository, there are 3 branches of note: master, solution, and wip-\*.
-Master is the branch which will be populated to the student experience.
-Solution contains the recommended solution to the lab and whose implementation passes all the tests.
-Lastly, wip-\* branches are for improvements that curriculum engineers create.
+Within a lab’s GitHub repository, there are 3 branches of note: `master`, `solution`, and `wip-\*`. `master` is the branch which will be populated to the student experience. `solution` contains the recommended solution to the lab and whose implementation passes all the tests.
+Lastly, `wip-\*` branches are for improvements that curriculum engineers create.
 These branches will not be populated to the student repositories.